stremme1/Lab4/README.md

 # Lab4 - Für Elise Player for STM32L432KC

-This project implements a Für Elise player using the STM32L432KC microcontroller with PWM-based square wave generation.
+This project implements a Für Elise player using the STM32L432KC microcontroller with PWM-based square wave generation and hardware volume control.

 ## Features